rgar21/Credit_Risk_Analysis/README.md

 ## Purpose

-The intent of this analysis is to compile tables that will display information for employees that are have, will, or are eligible for retirement in the upcoming years.
-We will create two tables that will allow management to gain a better understanding of how retired employees will affect each employment type.
-The first table will display the employees that are eligible for retirement and segment them by job title.
-The second title will display all employees that are eligible for a mentorship program.
-Using these tables we will be able to help management decide what job title needs the mentorship program the most.
+The intent of this analysis is to determine if we should implement machine learning into our companies assessment of credit risk.
+Credit risk is an inherently unbalanced classification problem as the number of positive loans easily outnumber the negative ones.
+Therefore, we will use imbalanced-learn and scikit-learn libraries to create unbalanced classes to train our models.
+We will create and evaluate the below models to determine which one fits our needs the best:

 ## Results